-Gross Technical Provisions (calculated as a whole) consist of the Unit-Linked liability and other reserves relating to policyholders including a reserve for future tax payments.
-The Unit-Linked liability is equal to the value of policyholder units plus the value of the loyalty bonus units multiplied by the relevant fund valuation price at the valuation date.
-99.92% (2017: 99.76%) of the Unit-Linked liability was fully matched by unit-linked assets at 31 December 2018.
-The remaining 0.08% (2017: 0.24%) of the Unit-Linked Liability was held in cash.
-Other policyholder reserves are equal to the best estimate of future outgo at the valuation date.
+Gross Technical Provisions (calculated as a whole) consist of the Unit-Linked liability and other reserves relating to policyholders.
+The Unit-Linked liability is equal to the value of policyholder units plus the value of loyalty bonus units multiplied by the relevant fund valuation price at the valuation date.
+All of the Unit-Linked liability was matched by unit-linked assets at 31 December 2019.

-D. Recoverables from reinsurance contracts and special purpose vehicles
+D. Recoverable from reinsurance contracts and special purpose vehicles

 The Company reinsures mortality and morbidity risk on a quota share basis with a maximum retention per life and is split between two reinsurance counterparties depending on the type of cover.
-The Company also has reinsurance financing arrangements in place which incorporate risk transfer due to repayments being contingent on policyholders' future premium payments.
-The reinsurance recoverables are the excess of projected future reinsurance recoveries over projected future reinsurance premiums payable.
+The Company also has a reinsurance financing arrangement in place which incorporates risk transfer due to repayments being contingent on policyholders' future premium payments.
+The reinsurance recoverable is the excess of projected future reinsurance recoveries over projected future reinsurance premiums payable.

-Total reinsurance recoverables at 31 December 2018 were (€1,239k) (2017: (€1,957k)).
+The reinsurance recoverable at 31 December 2019 was (€3,695k) (2018: (€1,239k)).
 The reinsurance recoverable balance relates to the Best Estimate Liability.
 The reinsurance recoverable amount is negative because the expected reinsurance premiums are greater than the expected claim amounts recoverable.

-The Company did not hold any investments in special purpose vehicles at 31 December 2018.
+The Company did not hold any investments in special purpose vehicles at 31 December 2019.